 More than ever before, there is high demand for diverse and affordable housing options across South East Queensland (SEQ).
 This demand, driven by strong population growth, is creating pressure for new land to be brought to market in a timely way.

 On 9 June 2022, the Queensland Government announced a $50 million Growth Acceleration Fund (GAF).
 This new fund will support the delivery of essential infrastructure such as roads, water supply, wastewater and stormwater, which is required to unlock land for housing in high-growth areas of SEQ.

-Already $15 million from GAF has been allocated to water and wastewater infrastructure that will unlock the delivery of up to 10,000 homes in the new community of Caboolture West.
+Already $15 million from GAF has been allocated to water and wastewater infrastructure that will unlock the delivery of approximately 2500 homes in the new community of Caboolture West.

-The remaining $35 million is available to eligible residential developers and South East Queensland local government applicants through one expression of interest round.
-GAF funding will be provided in the form of low interest loans and successful projects require a level of upfront contribution from the applicant.
+The remaining $35 million was made available to eligible residential developers and South East Queensland local government applicants through one expression of interest round.
+GAF funding is in the form of low interest loans and successful projects require a level of upfront contribution from the applicant.